 There are good things about each situation.

-However some of the best “buys” I’ve experienced have come from offering “list price” on the first day the home was on the market.
-Or offering more than list price when there are other offers
+Some of the best “buys” I’ve experienced have come from either offering “list price” on the first day the home came on the market, or offering more than list price when there were other offers.

 Because I knew there would be more offers coming soon, and it would sell for more than list price if there was a bidding war.
 These homes that have “high demand” have a large pool of buyers that would like to buy the home.
 For these situations, timing and strategy are of the utmost importance.